A therapist performing hypnotherapy on a client

 • Suggestibility tests.
 Once the initial induction is complete, the hypnotherapist might use techniques to deepen the hypnotic state.
 These can include suggestibility tests like imagining a balloon tied to one's wrist, causing the hand to rise.

 • Deepening scripts.
-The therapist might use statements like "With every breath you take, you can go deeper and deeper into relaxation," which reinforce the depth of the hypnotic state.
+The therapist might use phrases like "With every breath you take, you can go deeper and deeper into relaxation," which reinforce the depth of the hypnotic state.

 Emerging from the session is just as gentle as the induction.
-The hypnotherapist guides us back to our usual conscious state, often using counting or suggesting feelings of refreshment and alertness.
+The hypnotherapist guides us back to their usual conscious state, often using counting or suggesting feelings of refreshment and alertness.

 The Brain on Hypnotherapy